Skip to content

 The tax credit for commercial solar systems falls under a different tax code.
 While the base is still 30%, commercial systems can actually get bonus credits that can increase the credit to up to 50%.
 Check out our page on commercial solar incentives for more information!

-- Includes Battery Installation: Starting in 2025, standalone battery systems are also eligible.
+• Includes Battery Installation: Whole-home battery systems purchased through a lease or PPA are also eligible.

 How Does the Solar Tax Credit Work?